MattC04/portfolio/README.md

-# Student at The University of Los Angeles
+# Third Year Student at The University of Los Angeles

 ### Education
 Computer Science and Linguistics Major, Data Science Engineering Minor